Hello, how can we help you?

 General data tab

-After saving the table for the first time, in the General data, we can change its Name and Description.
+After saving the table for the first time, in the General data, it will be possible to change its name and description.

 Field tab